In this section:

 020 7549 1408

 Matthew joined the QNI in 2008.
 He has previously worked for a number of voluntary organisations in the UK and the US, in areas including health education, youth work, environment, and heritage.
-He has also worked at the Charity Commission.
-He currently volunteers for Tottenham Civic Society and SAVE Britain's Heritage.
+He has also worked for the Charity Commission, and is currently involved with a number of voluntary organisations in London.

 Joanna has had a varied background having worked as a staff writer on a parenting magazine and later as a freelance journalist and in other comms roles as a temp.
 She has also worked as a tour guide when she lived in Italy.
 She enjoys taking part in charity runs for Cancer Research, experimenting with recipes, and spending time with her family.